pa2si/my-latin-event/README.md

 - you cant deselect the last genre once one is selected aynmore --> Alert Dialog gets dispayed
 - removed the currency helper function myEvent list
+- added currency-codes library to display automated currency depending on the country that is selected in location therefore i added also in Event Model a currency field in prisma schema and in schemas

 v 0.1.71